apache/seatunnel/docs/en/connector-v2/sink/S3File.md

 Before turning on the synchronous task, do different treatment of the target path.
 Option introduction：
-`RECREATE_SCHEMA` ：Will create when the path does not exist, delete and rebuild when the path is saved
+`RECREATE_SCHEMA` ：Will be created when the path does not exist.
+If the path already exists, delete the path and recreate it.
-`CREATE_SCHEMA_WHEN_NOT_EXIST` ：Will Created when the path does not exist, skipped when the path is saved
+`CREATE_SCHEMA_WHEN_NOT_EXIST` ：Will Created when the path does not exist, use the path when the path is existed.
 `ERROR_WHEN_SCHEMA_NOT_EXIST` ：Error will be reported when the path does not exist

 ### data_save_mode[Enum]